 * - denotes an optional material that may or may not be needed

 Ask your child to explain what he learned about electricity in yesterday's lesson.
-Tell him that today he will explore what electricity produces and will look at different types of electrical energy.
+Tell him that in this lesson he will explore what electricity produces and will look at different types of light bulbs.